naumenko-sa/cre/README.md

 # 1. Create a project (projects) to run with bcbio.

 ## 1a.
-If you start with bam files.
+If you start with a cohort of bam files.
-Suppose you have a WES trio, or a cohort of trios, each sample is a bam file.
-You may try NIST Ashkenazim trio: ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio (download OsloUniversityHospital exomes).
+Suppose you have a cohort of trios and individual samples, each sample represented by a bam file.
 Then create a file table.txt where each line is sample_name[tab]family_name[tab]file.bam, i.e.
 ```
 Ashkenazim_HG002	Ashkenazim	/data/Ashkenazim_HG002.bam